dorukhansergin/dorukhansergin.github.io/content/rpca.md

 status: published
 ---

-## From PCA to Robust PCA

 PCA is widely known by its geometric interpretation.
 That is, finding successive orthonormal vectors to project the data onto, such that the reprojected variance is kept at a maximum.
 Here is another way to look at PCA.
 Let's say you have a data matrix $M$.
-You believe that there exists a low-rank matrix $L$--- whose rank is less than $r$--- if some noise is stripped out of $M$.
+You believe that there exists a low-rank matrix $L$--whose rank is less than $r$-- if some noise is stripped out of $M$.

 This can be formulated as an optimization problem, where you try to find a matrix $L$ that gives you the best low-rank approximation of $M$.
 $$